Every independent restaurant owner works a second shift after close: reviews, social, email, reconciliation, and scheduling.

 Automation handles some of the second shift.
 Delegation handles more.

 Staff scheduling is a strong candidate for handing off to a trusted manager.
 If you have a floor lead or general manager you trust with your dining room, they can be trusted with the schedule, too.
-The Restaurant Manager’s Weekly Checklist is a useful starting point for thinking through what you’re currently doing that a capable manager could own instead.

 Third-party order reconciliation is also worth examining.
 This work is detail-oriented and time-consuming, but it doesn't require your strategic judgment, which makes it a reasonable candidate for a trusted admin, a bookkeeper, or a tool that consolidates platform statements automatically.